LedgerHQ/blue-loader-python/README.md

-# Ledgerblue - Python tools for Ledger Blue, Nano S and Nano X
+# Ledgerblue - Python tools for Ledger devices

-This package contains Python tools to communicate with Ledger Blue, Nano S and Nano X and manage applications life cycle.
+This package contains Python tools to communicate with Ledger devices and manage applications life cycle.

 ## Installation